kevinjscott/agents-with-tools/README.md

 - ASSISTANT1: The ID of your OpenAI assistant.
 - OPENAI_API_KEY: Your OpenAI API key.
 - SERPAPI_API_KEY: Your SerpAPI key for Google Search tool.
+(Optional - without this, the Google Search tool will not work.)

 You can set these environment variables in your shell: